panzerdp/dmitripavlutin.com/content/posts/2019-08-20-optional-chaining/index.md

 type: post
 ---

-There are JavaScript features that wastly change the way you code.
+There are JavaScript features that vastly change the way you code.
 Starting ES2015 and beyond, the features that influenced my code are destructuring, arrow functions, classes, and modules system.

-As of August 2019, a new proposal [optional chaining](https://github.com/tc39/proposal-optional-chaining) reached stage 3, and is going to be a nice improvement.
-Optional chaining changes the way proprties are accessed in deep objects structures.
+As of August 2019, a new proposal [optional chaining](https://github.com/tc39/proposal-optional-chaining) reached stage 3 and is going to be a nice improvement.
+Optional chaining changes the way properties are accessed from deep objects structures.

 Let's see how optional chaining makes your code simpler by removes boilerplate conditionals and variables when deep accessing of potentially missing properties.

 ## 1. The problem

-Due to dynamic nature of JavaScript, an object can have different nested structure of objects.
+Due to the dynamic nature of JavaScript, an object can have a very different nested structure of objects.

-Usually you deal with such objects when:
+Usually, you deal with such objects when:

 * Fetching remote JSON data
 * Using configuration objects
-* Dealing with objects having optional properties
+* Having optional properties

 While this gives flexibility for an object to hold different shapes of data, it comes with the price of increased complexity when accessing the properties of such objects.